iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/getPublicKey
+## <GithubCodeLink link="wallet/getPublicKey"/> wallet/getPublicKey

-Returns an account's public key.
+Gets the public key of the given account.
+If the account is not specified, the default account will be used.

 #### Request